-That said, as with any cultural item/practice, we still believe it’s crucial to understand, respect, and credit the original culture and context from which something is coming from.
-This is precisely why Culture is our first and core reason to wear waist beads alongside Wellness, Love, & Beauty.
+That said, as with any cultural item/practice, we also believe it’s crucial to understand, respect, and credit the original culture and context from which something is coming from.
+This is precisely why Culture is our first and core reason for wearing waist beads alongside Wellness, Love, & Beauty.

 We ultimately believe it’s important to remain inclusive in this area, and choose to include both those of the African diaspora and their allies when welcoming women to explore and wear our products.

-To all our non-Black friends around the world interested in waist beads, we appreciate your admiration and consideration for our roots, and hope this clarifies things.
+To all our non-Black friends around the world interested in waist beads, welcome!
+For you to be here and reading this shows you care, and we appreciate your admiration and consideration for our African roots/heritage.
 If still you have hesitations, we suggest honoring the cultural significance of waist beads by learning the history behind the practice from the various perspectives of the African diaspora and/or wearing your beads under clothing as Ghanaian women traditionally do.